DKarakis/FirstServerSetup/README.md

 # FirstServerSetup
-This shell script helps you to setup your new server.
+This shell script helps you to setup your new linux server with basic update and installation functions like yum and vim.
 Basicly what shell does;

 1. Updating Yum